awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

    For more information about settings referred to in this procedure, see [Create a Build Project \(Console\)](create-project.md#create-project-console)\.

-1. To change information about the source code location, in the **Source: What to build** area, choose **Update source**\.
+1. To change information about the source code location, in **Source: What to build**, choose **Update source**\.
 Use the following table to make selections appropriate for your source provider:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codebuild/latest/userguide/change-project.html)